peterxcli/ad-server/README.md

 #### Remove Outdated Data from memory

-Since we didnt use the interval tree to handle the range query, we need to remove the outdated data from the in-memory database, so we need to use some `scheduler` to remove the outdated data from the in-memory database.
+Since we didn't use the interval tree to handle the range query, we need to remove the outdated data from the in-memory database, so we need to use some `scheduler` to remove the outdated data from the in-memory database.

 I choose the [`asynq`](https://github.com/hibiken/asynq) to act as the scheduler

 > after multiple worker race for handling the delete task, the delete log would be also published to the redis stream, so the state machine can also handle the delete operation, this method also prevent the `Restore` operation from reading and serving stale data.

-## Implement Practice
+## Implementation Practice

 ### Persistence Layer - PostgreSQL